Radio VNG

 Radio VNG was Australia's national time signal service.
 It was inaugurated by the Australian Post Office at Lyndhurst, Victoria on 21 September 1964, although a predecessor service using the callsign VLX had begun in March 1946 alongside shortwave radio station VLR.

 From 1964 until 1987, Radio VNG transmitted on 4.5, 7.5 and 12 MHz from the Lyndhurst transmitters.
 After 1987 it relocated to Shanes Park, NSW, and transmitted on 2.5, 5, 8.638, 12.984, and 16 MHz.
+It shut down in 2002.

 Signal properties

-Radio VNG broadcast time in binary coded decimal, during seconds 21–58.
+Radio VNG broadcast time in binary-coded decimal, during seconds 21–58.
 It also broadcast DUT-1 information during seconds 1-16.
 Tones were usually of 1 kHz.
 Encoding details are described in the VNG Leaflet (see Further Reading).
 Radio VNG also broadcast a spoken time signal every 15 minutes.
 The exact words in earlier years were: "This is VNG Lyndhurst, Victoria, Australia on 4.5, 7.5 or 12 MHz.
 VNG is a standard frequency and time signal service of the Australian Telecommunications Commission.
 This is VNG Lyndhurst, Victoria, Australia on 4.5, 7.5 or 12 MHz."
 If a leap second were to be introduced, a further voice announcement occurred.